joeywwwu/Loan-Default-Prediction-of-Landing-Club/README.md

 ## Methods:
 ### 1. Data Collection
-We gathered data from multiple sources, ensuring a comprehensive dataset for analysis.
+We gathered data from Kaggle, ensuring a comprehensive dataset for analysis.

 ### 2. Data Cleaning and Wrangling
-Ensured data was prepped for exploratory analysis and machine learning models.
-This included handling missing values, normalizing data, and selecting relevant features.
+Ensured data was prepped for exploratory analysis and machine learning model

 ### 3. Exploratory Data Analysis (EDA)
-Conducted data visualization of key parameters, performed filtering and representation of data, and mapped relevant records to understand data distributions and relationships.
+Conducted data visualization of key parameters, and performed filtering and representation of data to understand data distributions and relationships.

 ### 4. Supervised Machine Learning - Classification
 Performed predictive analysis using classification models.
 Standardized data were split into train/test sets and fit using several types of classification models.
 Best parameters were chosen using grid search techniques before assessing model accuracy for the best-fit model from each type.